 You submit all official certificates and transcripts required for your application to University Admissions in Sweden.
 You do not submit these documents directly to Lund University.

 Depending on the country you have studied in, you may be able to scan and upload the original documents.
 Make sure to check the country-specific document rules before applying!
 If uploading is not allowed for your transcripts or certificates, then these should be sent according to those country-specific rules, which may be to send them in hardcopy to University Admissions in Sweden (either by post or delivery service address – the details are listed with the country-specific instructions), or that your university must send them via email or post, for example.

-Copies of certificates or diplomas sent by regular post must be certified by your university with an original signature or university stamp.
+Copies of certificates or diplomas that you send by regular post must be certified by your university with an original signature or university stamp.
 Copies can also be certified by a notary public.

 Uploaded documents do not need to be certified, as you are required to scan the original documents.

-Note that for some countries, the university must send the transcripts directly to University Admission in Sweden and you cannot send them yourself.
+Note that for some countries, the university must send the transcripts directly to University Admission in Sweden and you cannot send them yourself at all.

-If general, your documents are issued in any language other than Swedish, Danish, Norwegian or English, you will need an authorised translation (unless the country-specific rules state otherwise).
+In general, if your documents are issued in any language other than Swedish, Danish, Norwegian or English, you will need an authorised translation (unless the country-specific rules state otherwise).
 Your university will be able to provide you with translated transcripts or with a list of authorised translators.